NREL/SOEP-QSS/README.md

 ### Numeric Differentiation

 Second order and higher derivatives are needed for QSS2+ methods.
-For FMUs we currently use numeric differentiation:
+For FMUs we currently must use some numeric differentiation:
-* Directional derivatives can provide one additional higher order derivative for state variable derivatives and zero-crossing functions without an explicit time dependence.
-  * The current OCT directional derivative implementation may not be scalable for QSS atomic operations but is used for zero-crossing first derivatives with careful operation pooling to minimize the performance impact since no derivatives are currently provided for them in the FMUs.
-* OCT event indicator variables do not currently have a derivative variable so numeric differentiation is used for the first as well as higher derivatives.
+* Continuous state variable second derivatives are obtained using FMU directional derivative calls and third derivatives are computed numerically.
+* Zero-crossing and (non-state) real-valued variable first derivatives are obtained using FMU directional derivative calls and second and third derivatives are computed numerically.

-At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3+ and xQSS2+ variables has an order dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the order in which variables are processed.
-SOEP QSS addresses this issue by deferring applying updates to the quantized trajectory coefficients until after the update pass for each coefficient order.
+At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3 solvers has an order dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the order in which variables are processed.
+Deferring variable trajectory updates until after all such computations can eliminate the order dependency but was found to significantly hurt solution accuracy and performance.
 To avoid these issues, QSS is best implemented with non-numeric higher derivatives: automatic differentiation support is being considered for future OCT releases.

 ### Numeric Bulletproofing